yalevras/obsidian/Brain/Work/CURRENT.md

 		when testing on lrm, need to upload vo_reset_new_drive.aspe fuck misst for now let's just do the edu cleanup code
+		ask josh for power consumption for each device on the edu

 		CHANGES:
 			cfs
 			yamcs excel
+			asp
+			messages in asp
 rover pause:
 		works but i think it needs more testing, i have not committed it yet clean up code